Find flights

 Top tips for flying with Norwegian

-• If you’re looking for the cheapest Norwegian tickets, then try to fly from London Heathrow Airport, where flights have been cheapest lately.
-The cheapest route from here available recently is to Copenhagen, and costs £41.
+• If you’re looking for the cheapest Norwegian tickets, then try to fly from Copenhagen, where flights have been cheapest lately.
+The cheapest route from here available recently is to Barcelona-El Prat Airport, and costs £37.

 Norwegian customer reviews